kaityo256/intel_real_distribution/README.md

 ### If-statement

-If the loop does not contains the if-statement, then this weird behavior does not occur.
+If the loop does not contain the if-statement, then this weird behavior does not occur.

 ```cpp
 double run_without_if(void) {